To pluck up your spirits and shield you from dangers.

 - In Lonely Werewolf Girl Moonglow and Daniel take in werewolf Kalix no questions asked, even when they know she is a werewolf with self destructive tendencies, no social skills, and hunted by, well pretty much everyone.

 - In Galaxy of Fear, Force-Sensitive Tash Arranda gets feelings around some people.
 Some of the people she meets, she just feels like she can trust, though sometimes she has to struggle with whether she should or not.
 Most of these people are the Heroes of Other Stories, like the Heroes of Yavin, Wedge Antilles, Lando Calrissian et cetera.
 It gets to the point where her companions just sort of shrug and assume anyone she likes will be helpful and valorous.
 However, she can't always sense if someone isn't trustworthy, so if they are a Bitch in Sheep's Clothing she will assume the best, which her companions also fall afoul of.

 - Explicitly averted with The Wheel of Time.
 The merits and shortfalls of playing one's hand close to the chest are closely examined, but there are a lot of bad people in their world.

-- Happens all the time in Highway To Heaven.
+- Happens all the time in Highway to Heaven.
 After meeting Jonathan (the angel) and Mark (his sidekick), people rarely suspect any danger of any kind from these two.
-In one rare instance (in the episode Monster) where a boy does distrust strangers, the episode is about tolerance of those who are diffent.
+In one rare instance (in the episode Monster) where a boy does distrust strangers, the episode is about tolerance of those who are different.
 The boy turns out to be a liar who can't be trusted.
-Within a day or two of knowing someone Mark and Jonathan will be granted full access to loved ones and personal property beyond what a normal person would trust his own spouse or children to do.
-In some episodes, Jonathan has convinced near complete strangers to:
+Within a day or two of knowing someone Mark and Jonathan will be granted full access to loved ones and personal property beyond what a normal person would trust his own spouse or children to do. note In some episodes, Jonathan has convinced near complete strangers to:

 - Let him live in their houses.